 Given a long and illustrious history, it is unfortunate that the Canadian Open doesn’t get more respect from fans, the media, players and the PGA Tour.
 In recent years, it has found itself somewhat in shadows, slotted into awkward spots that discourage many of the top players.
 Previously, it had been an afterthought in the September schedule for the PGA Tour.
-Historically, however, it has been considered one of the three great national Opens, and at one time vied with the Western Open as the third most important tournament (for professionals) after the Open Championship and US Open.
+Historically, however, it has been considered one of the great national Opens, and at one time vied with the Western Open as the third most important tournament (for professionals) after the Open Championship and US Open.

 The first Canadian Open was held in 1904 at the Royal Montreal Golf Club, which has the distinction of being the oldest golf club in North America.
 The Club was founded in 1873 and at that time, its course was located at Dixie in Dorval Parish.
 The Royal Montreal has in all hosted nine Canadian Opens.